misiektoja/spotify_monitor/docs/configuration.md

 The startup summary shows `TLS verification` and [`--doctor`](troubleshooting.md#doctor-preflight) reports a warning while it is off.

-Path settings are validated before startup opens files.
-A monitoring run stops and names the setting to correct. `--doctor`, `--setup` and the `--set-...` commands report the same setting and continue on the built-in value, so it can still be repaired.
-Token-cache and captured-login paths follow the same validation.
-Command-line path overrides still take precedence. `TRUNCATE_CHARS` must be an integer zero or greater.
-Use `0` to keep full lines or `999` to detect terminal width.
-A `--truncate` override also applies to Doctor.

 <a id="smtp-settings"></a>
 ## SMTP Settings

-Private password entry preserves leading and trailing spaces.
-The exact value checked with the mail server is saved.

-Email notifications need SMTP server details for the email account that sends the messages.
+Email notifications need SMTP server details for the sending account.
 Add them to `spotify_monitor.conf` or use the setup wizard.
+Setup checks the login without sending an email.
+To replace only the password, run `spotify_monitor --set-smtp-password`.
+Password entry is hidden and preserves spaces.

 Send one test message to verify the settings: